Dorot Foundation

 Decision Timeline

-The Dorot Foundation operates two grant cycles per fiscal year for invited organizations.
+The Dorot Foundation operates two grant cycles per fiscal year for invited organisations.
 Specific timing for each cycle is communicated to invited applicants.
 The foundation does not publish decision timelines publicly, but information is available to current grantees through their funding timeline page.

 Reapplication Policy

 As an invitation-only funder, standard reapplication policies do not apply.
-Current grantees are typically invited to reapply, and the foundation's emphasis on multi-year unrestricted grants suggests they value long-term partnerships with organizations demonstrating strong alignment with their mission.
+Current grantees are typically invited to reapply, and the foundation's emphasis on multi-year unrestricted grants suggests they value long-term partnerships with organisations demonstrating strong alignment with their mission.

 Application Success Factors